Getting Married in Italy

 law and consequently are not qualified to interpret Italian marriage

 information, you should consult the appropriate Italian authorities, such as an

 Italian consular officer in the U.S., civil registrars at town halls, or a

 Please note that you may need several days to complete all of the procedures so you should plan ahead.
 The timing will vary depending upon the number of marriages to be performed by civil authorities.
 Waiting lists are not uncommon, particularly in more popular towns and at certain times of the year, such as May, June or September.

-Specific information for marriages performed in Milan, Florence, Rome and Naples is available at:
+Specific information for marriages performed in Milan, Venice, Genoa, Florence, Rome, Naples and Palermo is available at: